 Shipping continuously takes a cadence, not ad-hoc AI chaos

-The short version: Go-to-market pressure wants daily merges, but continuous delivery fails when AI work is invisible, untrusted, or untracked.
-Planned executions, structured outputs, and predictable review windows give SaaS teams a steady rhythm instead of heroic catch-up days.
+Short answer: Go-to-market pressure wants daily merges.
+Continuous delivery fails when AI work is invisible, untrusted, or untracked.
+Planned executions, structured outputs, and predictable review windows give SaaS teams a steady rhythm.
+That beats heroic catch-up days.

 Speed without trust is debt on a timer

-Crew Orbit encodes those guardrails as workflows—what the run may touch, which validations must pass, and which human gates belong in the path.
+Crew Orbit encodes those guardrails as workflows.
+You define what the run may touch.
+You define which validations must pass.
+You define which human gates belong in the path.

 Plan when work starts and when humans look

-Align machine execution with human availability using deliberate start times on submit and retry.
-Pair that with notification-aware comment threads so product and engineering know when a run is ready for judgement.
+Align machine execution with human availability.
+Use deliberate start times on submit and retry.
+Pair that with notification-aware comment threads.
+Product and engineering then know when a run is ready for judgement.

 When the queue visibly moves through preparing, ready, in progress, and completion states, you get calendar realism instead of magical thinking.